Special note for applicants using

 1. An application for admission to the Graduate School (online)

-2. A typed manuscript in the applicant's writing genre (uploaded as a single document with online application—cover page identifying genre should be included):
+2. A typed manuscript in the applicant's writing genre (uploaded as a single document—cover sheet is optional):

-5. All official college transcripts, in sealed envelopes (postmarked on or before January 1), or emailed directly from institution to gradtranscripts@uncw.edu.
+4. All official college transcripts, in sealed envelopes requested on or before January 7, or emailed directly from institution to gradtranscripts@uncw.edu.
+The UNCW Graduate School requires transcripts from every institution to which you matriculated.
+Your application will be considered incomplete until all transcripts have been received.
+Details posted in the FAQs.

 DO NOT SEND transcripts to the Department of Creative Writing as this will delay the Graduate School from receiving and recording your application materials.